Obtaining US citizenship: answers to the main questions

 Am I eligible to apply for US citizenship?

-Approximately 8 million US lawful permanent residents are eligible for citizenship.
-In most cases, permanent residents apply based on five years of continuous residence in the United States.
+Approximately 8 million US legal permanent residents are eligible for citizenship.
+In most cases, permanent residents apply based on five years of uninterrupted residence in the United States.
 To be eligible on this basis, the applicant must:

 - be at least 18 years old;